The Life And Times of Stanford Wong

-John Ferguson was born in Georgia in 1943, though he would never see it as a home because his family eventually settled in Beaverton in Oregon when he was but a small boy.
-Proving himself to be excellent at games of logic, he became the kindergarten champion at playing tic-tac-toe and could easily beat his teacher.
+John Ferguson was born in Georgia in 1943.
+Though he would never see it as a home because his family eventually settled in Beaverton in Oregon when he was but a small boy.
+Proving himself to be excellent at games of logic, he became the kindergarten champion.
+He was ace at playing tic-tac-toe and could easily beat his teacher.
 What was interesting was that throughout his childhood, from being a small boy to being a teenager, he would obsess over every detail of the games that he was playing, including cards.
-When he was 12 years old, his friends taught him how to play blackjack, and he immediately began calculating the odds.
+When he was 12 years old, his friends taught him how to play blackjack.
+And he immediately began calculating the odds.

 By the age of 14, he believed he had developed a strategy that would allow him to win virtually every game of blackjack.
 Unfortunately for him, being so young he was unable to enter a real casino.
 So he spent his time learning about blackjack and all the strategies associated with the game.
 He read Edward O. Thorpe’s book “Beat the Dealer” and wanted to be a card counting expert by the time he would be able to enter a casino.

-Ferguson decided at an early age that an education would be the most important aspect of his future and so devoted all his time and energy to school work.
-He was a top grade student with all his classes and was awarded a generous scholarship to go to Oregon State University.
+Ferguson decided at an early age that an education would be the most important aspect of his future.
+And so devoted all his time and energy to school work.
+He was a top grade student with all his classes.
+An the end of high school, he was awarded a generous scholarship to go to Oregon State University.

 To The Casino And Beyond